FairWell-dev/FairWell/README.md

 ![](./images/FairWell%20Focus%20on%20Pipeline.png)

-Users can upload their datasets and models to integrate FairWell into their machine learning pipelines to build responsibile AI Models:
+Users can upload their datasets and models to integrate FairWell into their machine learning pipelines:

 - Feature Explorer: Dataset in CSV file format
 - Data Fairness Assessment: Dataset in CSV file format